 How did Community Pathways Get its start?

-The story of how Community Pathways got its start belongs to a larger history of support services brokerages in Oregon.
+Community Pathways’ story belongs to a broader history of support services brokerages in Oregon.
 In 2000, a group of individuals with developmental disabilities and their families determined that the availability of supports and services for adults with developmental disabilities, living and working in Oregon, was inadequate.

 The State of Oregon chose to implement the Staley Settlement by creating support services brokerages to assist individuals with developmental disabilities to access, plan, and monitor the supports they need to live self-determined lives in the community.
 There are currently fourteen brokerages in Oregon, six of which are located in the Portland Metro area.

 Established in 2008, Community Pathways, Inc. (CPI) began as a program within The Arc Multnomah-Clackamas.
 At first, Community Pathways enrolled approximately 20 individuals per month.
 Now we enroll approximately 20 individuals per year.
-In addition to being a brokerage, we are a 501(c)(3) non-profit organization and serve over 450 individuals living and working in Clackamas, Multnomah, and Washington counties.
+In addition to being a brokerage, we are a 501(c)(3) nonprofit organization and serve over 450 individuals living in Clackamas, Multnomah, and Washington counties.

 Our mission is to assist people with disabilities to live empowered, self-determined lives through community connections.
 We achieve this through advocacy, empowerment, and connecting people to the resources they need.
 We also work closely with partnering agencies to ensure the services and resources available to the people we serve appropriately support their needs and goals.

 We are proud of the work we do to support individuals and communities in Oregon.